pet00184/flarepred/README.md

   * `git fetch origin`
   * `git reset --hard origin/main`.

-## Caveats

-At the minute

-* The `main_window.py` GUI will **only** allow a launch when the automated trigger condition has been met (the status will change to "triggered" and the LED will flash yellow).

-* If launched, the GUI must be run until the flare has stopped for the post-flare analysis process to be complteted succesfully.
+## CHANGES FROM TRIAL RUN

+**There is no longer a hold option that incurs a 30-minute deadtime in the gui** This option was meant for trial runs, but we don't want the GUI out of comission if we decide to hold in the actual campaign.
+Now, there is a "Not Launching" button that may be pressed, that moves ELSA back into searching state.
+If the trigger condition is met again, you will need to continuously press this button (or just wait until you reach the gradual phase of whatever flare you are choosing to ignore.)